oracle/odpi/doc/src/installation.rst

 Local Database
 ++++++++++++++

+The database libraries must be either 32-bit or 64-bit, matching your application and ODPI-C library (if one is created separately).

-To run ODPI-C applications with a local Oracle Database 11.2, 12.1 or 12.2 installation:
+To run ODPI-C applications using client libraries from a local Oracle Database 11.2, 12.1 or 12.2 installation:

 1. Set required Oracle environment variables by running the Oracle environment script.
 For example::